abhisheksett/flutter-expense-tracker/README.md

 - Has validation if invalid input is entered
 - Allows to delete expense by swiping any record
 - Allows to undo any delete
+- Support for theme change and dark mode
+- Support for landscape view

 # Screenshots